mflowgen/mflowgen/docs/stdlib-mentor-lvs.rst

 .. image:: _static/images/stdlib/lvs.jpg
   :width: 400px

-If you see a mismatch, open the debug target for this step to bring up the GDS viewer GUI (Calibre DESIGNrev).
+If you see a mismatch, open the debug target for this node to bring up the GDS viewer GUI (Calibre DESIGNrev).
 After the layout loads, press $>$ many times to increase the depth and see inside all the cells.